-arm-linux-gnueabi-objdump -S file.o > file.S
+aarch64-linux-gnu-objdump -DS file.o > file.S

-Another way to do this is to use gdb-multiarch17:
+Another way to do this is to use gdb-multiarch16:

+'''

 sudo apt install gdb-multiarch

 gdb-multiarch vmlinux

-(gdb) set arch arm
+(gdb) set arch aarch64

-(gdb) set gnutarget elf32-littlearm
+(gdb) set gnutarget elf64-littlearm

 (gdb) disassemble function_name

+'''

 Then, in the disassembled code, find the start address of the function, and using an hexadecimal calculator, add the offset that was provided in the crash output.
 That's how you can find the exact assembly instruction where the crash occured, together with the C code it was compiled from.
 Looking at the addresses handled by this code, you can now guess what is wrong in the data passed to the stack of kernel functions called by the broken module.